Prenormal categories: The pointed case: categories

 Then the right-hand square is also a pullback. \end{proposition} \begin{proposition} Let $\cat C$ be a \pnormal{} category, and consider the following commutative diagram where $f$ is the kernel of $g$.
 If the left square is a pullback and $g'$ is the cokernel of $f'$, then $c\in\pTKer$.
 Conversely, if $c\in\pTKer$ and $f'$ is the kernel of $g'$, then the left square is a pullback. \end{proposition} \begin{proposition} In a \pnormal{} category, consider the following commutative diagram where $f$ is a normal epimorphism, $(r_0,r_1)$ is the kernel pair of $f$ and $(s_0,s_1)$ is the kernel pair of $g$.

 If either of the left-hand squares is a pullback, then the right-hand square is a pullback. \end{proposition} \begin{proposition} Let $\cat C$ be a \pnormal{} category.
 Then the following properties hold. \begin{enumerate} \item The product of two normal epimorphisms is a normal epimorphism.
 Furthermore, the product of two exact sequences is again an exact sequence. \item Let $E\colon A\to B\to C$ be an exact sequence, and let $E'\colon A'\to B'\to C'$ be the sequence obtained by pulling back $E$ along a given map $c\colon C'\to C$.
-Then $E'$ is exact if and only if $c\in\pTKer$. \end{enumerate} \end{proposition} \begin{proposition} In a \pnormal{} category (actually \emph{\wpnormality{}} is enough: see \cref{weakly-normal}), Noether's third isomorphism theorem holds: given normal monomorphisms $m\colon M\nmonoto A$ and $n\colon N\nmonoto A$, with $n$ factoring through $m$, then the induced map on the cokernels $N/M\to A/M$ is a normal monomorphism whose cokernel $(A/M)/(N/M)$ is canonically isomorphic to the cokernel $A/N$ of $n$. \end{proposition} \begin{proposition} Let $\cat C$ be a \pnormal{} category.
-For any category $\cat B$, the functor category $\Fun B C$ is \pnormal{}. \end{proposition}
+Then $E'$ is exact if and only if $c\in\pTKer$. \end{enumerate} \end{proposition} \begin{proposition} In a \pnormal{} category, Noether's third isomorphism theorem holds: given normal monomorphisms $m\colon M\nmonoto A$ and $n\colon N\nmonoto A$, with $n$ factoring through $m$, then the induced map on the cokernels $N/M\to A/M$ is a normal monomorphism whose cokernel $(A/M)/(N/M)$ is canonically isomorphic to the cokernel $A/N$ of $n$. \end{proposition} \begin{proposition} Let $\cat C$ be a \pnormal{} category.
+For any category $\cat B$, the functor category $\Fun B C$ is \pnormal{}. \end{proposition} \begin{remark} Some of the properties of prenormal categories actually extend to semi-prenormal categories (in particular Propositions~\ref{ex-pnorm}, \ref{Noether-3}, \ref{fun-p} and a version of \zcref{pnorm-fs}; see \zcref{weakly-normal} for more details). \end{remark} \begin{remark} As mentioned in the introduction, the slice of a pointed category is not pointed, in general, and therefore the slice of a \pnormal{} category is in general not \pnormal{}.
+It is however \pnormal{} in the non-pointed sense discussed in \zcref{non-p-normal} (see \zcref{slice-is-normal}). \end{remark}